RECIPES from EGYPT

 feta salad

 Egyptians also have some special drinks: they like sugar cane juice and fresh fruit juices; ir'sus is very popular, which is a drink made out of liquorice powder or threads.
 It is said to have an energetic effect (like coffee) and it is not advised for people with a high blood pressure.
 People love to drink tea, mostly served very sweet, and coffee is widely available, but the choice is usually between instant coffee (called Nescafe) and Arabian Coffee, small cups of brewed, sweet coffee which you can almost chew.
-Another thing people drink is karkade, that is (mostly sweetened) hibiscus tea, cold or hot.
+The last few years you will also find specific restaurants selling the "small and tall" capuccino's and lattes.
+Another thing people drink is karkade, that is (mostly sweetened) hibiscus tea, cold or hot; and lemonade, made of lemon juice, sugar, mint and a hint of milk beaten through.